nakujaproject/airframeN1_openrocket/entireProgress.md

 ### 1. Added the Nakuja propulsion expected F46-P motor to check for the simulations results

+## 11-04-2021 Details

+### 1. Added the Nakuja propulsion expected F46-P motor to check for the simulations results

 ## 09-04-2021 Details

 ### 1. Added three motors and the simulation results are here.
 I have used 4 models.
 The G74-W is the highest expected outcome.
 The F37-6 motor is the expected outcome.
 E15-7 is the baseline outcome, which should do better than it.
 B1-P is the latest motor tested by the propulsion team